- Existence: 1918 - 1996

 Identifier: AC 0027

-Abstract The office of the Chancellor was created in 1968, with the position serving as main administrative coordinator for the Board of Regents.
+Overview The office of the Chancellor was created in 1968, with the position serving as main administrative coordinator for the Board of Regents.
 With the growth of two campuses and the Desert Research Institute, it divided the authority and responsibility between the chancellor and the presidents.
-Neil D. Humphrey filled this newly created position, becoming the first Chancellor of the University of Nevada System.
-In 1992, the system's name was changed to the University and Community College System of...
+The collection includes records and information on significant events, administrators, programs and proposals, donors and community groups.

 Overview Vail Montgomery Pittman was a Nevada newspaperman, State Senator (1925-1929), Lieutenant Governor (1943-1945), Governor (1945-1950), and Democratic National Committeeman from Nevada (1955-1961).
 Married to Ida Brewington, 1919; brother of Nevada U.S. Senator Key Pittman.
 Papers, primarily correspondence, are to Pittman from personal, business, and political associates.
 Major correspondents include Alan Bible, Berkeley Bunker, Pat McCarran, Lester Moody, Drew Pearson, Key Pittman, Mimosa (Mrs....